| | |

 Where to be Cautious in Cancun

-Now that we have discussed the safest areas in Cancun for tourists here is a list of areas you should avoid when traveling to Cancun or at a minimum be mindful of your surroundings:
+Now that we have discussed the safest areas in Cancun for tourists, here is a list of places you should avoid when traveling to Cancun or, at a minimum, be mindful of your surroundings:

-• Downtown Cancun – Cancun is extremely safe and downtown Cancun is no different so there is no reason to be afraid but be extra diligent and precautious if you are traveling outside of Cancun at night and always notify someone of your location if you are traveling alone.
+• Downtown Cancun – Cancun is exceptionally safe, and downtown Cancun is no different, so there is no reason to be afraid but be extra diligent and precautious if you are traveling outside of Cancun at night and always notify someone of your location if you are traveling alone.

-• Shopping in Cancun – If you are like me you love shopping and exploring the local markets but please take proper precautions do not flash money, wear expensive jewelry, and keep your purse closed because pickpocketers will be watching and waiting to make their move.
+• Shopping in Cancun – If you are like me, you love shopping and exploring the local markets, but please take proper precautions.
+Do not flash money, wear expensive jewelry, and keep your purse closed because pickpocketers will watch and wait to make their move.

-• Surrounding Towns– There are plenty of surrounding neighborhoods and towns that are extremely safe and perfect for day trips including Guanajuato, San Cristóbal de las Casas, and Oaxaca City
+• Surrounding Towns– Many surrounding neighborhoods and towns are highly safe and perfect for day trips, including Guanajuato, San Cristóbal de las Casas, and Oaxaca City

 Keeping Cash Safe in Mexico

-Withdrawing cash: Use ATMs in daylight hours and choose ATMs located in areas where there are plenty of other people around or use ATMs situated inside shopping malls.
+Withdrawing cash: Use ATMs in daylight hours and choose ATMs located in areas with plenty of other people around or use ATMs inside shopping malls.

 Carrying cash: Don’t carry large amounts of cash on your person.
 If you see something you want to buy and you don’t have the cash, a small deposit will always secure the item.
 Leave excess cash credit/debit cards you don’t expect to need at the hotel.